firebase/FirebaseUI-Android/auth/README.md

 So close, you're almost there!
 Follow step 1 of
 [this tutorial](https://developers.google.com/digital-asset-links/v1/getting-started#quick-usage-example)
 with your own package name and SHA-256 hash gathered earlier.
-Now add the resulting JSON to the `.well-known/assetlinks.json` path of your Firebase Hosting website and re-deploy it.
+Now add the resulting JSON to `.well-known/assetlinks.json` on your Firebase Hosting website and re-deploy it.

 ##### Putting it all together